fabiosantoscode/wentto/README.md

 ## Release History

+ - 0.0.4 Passing arguments to the next function
  - 0.0.3 Documentation fix
  - 0.0.2 Adds the possibility of naming each function in the `wentto()` chain.
  - 0.0.1 Implemented core functionality: passing an array of functions and using go() to goto other functions.